supechicken/crdyboot/README.md

 ## Code layout

-The `vboot` subdirectory is a `no_std` library that implements just the necessary parts of vboot in Rust.
-It uses `bindgen` and `cc` to wrap the firmware library from `third_party/vboot_reference`.
+The `vboot` subdirectory is a `no_std` library that handles loading and verifying the kernel.
+Internally it uses the `LoadKernel` function from `third_party/vboot_reference`.
 This crate can be built for the host target so that tests can run.

 The `crdyboot` subdirectory contains the actual bootloader.
 It can only be built for the `x86_64-unknown-uefi` and `i686-unknown-uefi`